 The core box comes with five adventure books, called gazeteers, and each book has its own map to traverse, and quest paths for each guild, so there is a lot of variety to choose from.
 The mechanics of the game will however be similar each time, traverse the map, have encounters which are often battle related, but with being some more storyline or text related.
 As you earn experience and improve your character, the enemy count mounts up too, scaling to your current level.
 You will have twelve days to complete each session chapter which keeps things focused, but a session can itself last a few hours.

-Elder Scrolls mostly improves the game build of Too Many Bones, as the adventures have more meaning and are more varied, and the battles seem to have move strategic choices.
+Elder Scrolls mostly improves the game build of Too Many Bones, as the adventures have more meaning and are more varied, and the battles seem to have more strategic choices.
 The three types of battles also adds some variation to each session.
-Components are comparable, and the game is so tactile to play.
-The character mat builds are open choice, however the gearlocs from Too Many Bones do have more charm and were for some players more enjoyable to explore as you feel a greater attachment to them, and learning their varied paths is really fun.
+Components are comparable, and the game remains so tactile to play.
+The game is an amazing box of adventures, offering the feel of both open world and some dungeon crawling too.
+The downsides are the rules that take a lot of digesting at first, and although the rulebook is generally good, you will be flipping back and forth a lot.
+While the game offers up a slimmer three part campaign, it felt like this overstayed its welcome somewhat and the storylines lacked some engagement.

 …………………………………………………………………………………………………………………………………………..